cshreyastech/RoboND-DeepLearning-Project/RoboND-DeepLearning-Report.md

 I initially thought that increasing the number of layers can be beneficial however the IoU score degraded beyond 3 layers.
 The EC2 instance could handle 5 worker threads.

 Increasing the learning rate from 0.001 to 0.003 also helped in improving the score 0.35 to 0.37.
-Finally Increasing steps_per_epoch from 10 to 100 helped in attaining the required score after many experiments.
+Finally Increasing steps_per_epoch from 10 to 100 and learning rate from 0.001 to 0.003 helped in attaining the required score after many experiments.

-As show in the training curve graph, loss decreases with Epoch.
+As seen in the training curve below, loss decreases with Epoch.
-# INSERT GRAPHS
+Here are some samples at various epochs at their 100 step.

-Third iteration showed a high loss of loss: 0.0603 - val_loss: 0.0994
+Step 003: - loss: 0.0495 - val_loss: 0.1021
+![alt text][epoch3]

-Fifty iteration showed loss of loss: 0.0198 - val_loss: 0.0282
+Step 050: - loss: 0.0198 - val_loss: 0.0282
+![alt text][epoch50]

-Hundredth iteration showed loss: 0.0149 - val_loss: 0.0290
+Step 100: - loss: 0.0149 - val_loss: 0.0290
+![alt text][epoch100]

 There are many scope for improvement as explained in the “Future Enhancement” session.